Common Myths About Insurance You Should Stop Believing

 Myth #5: “The Minimum Insurance Requirement Is Enough”

 Every state has minimum insurance requirements for auto and homeowners policies, but these amounts may not be sufficient to fully protect you.
-For example, if you’re in a major accident and the damages exceed your liability coverage, you could be responsible for the remaining costs.
-It’s wise to evaluate your needs and consider higher coverage limits for better protection.
+For example, if you’re in a major accident and the damages exceed your liability coverage, you could be responsible for the remaining costs out of pocket.
+Take this situation: in 2024, over 1.5 million Tesla Model Y's were sold.
+The Tesla Model Y base model costs around $45,000.
+If you have $25,000 of property damage coverage, and happen to get into an accident with one of those 1.5 million people totaling the vehicle, you'd be set to pay $20,000 out of pocket nearly guaranteed.
+It's wise to evaluate your needs, your environment, and the factors around you, and consider higher coverage limits for better protection.

 Final Thoughts